Samu Kerevi

-Samuela Vatuniveivuke Kerevi (born 27 September 1993) is an Australian rugby union player currently playing for Urayasu D-Rocks in the Japan Rugby League One (JRLO).
+Samuela Vatuniveivuke Kerevi (born 27 September 1993) is a professional rugby union player who currently plays as a centre for the Urayasu D-Rocks in the Japan Rugby League One.
 His usual position is centre.
-He previously played for the Queensland Reds in Super Rugby and has played for the Australian national team.
+Born in Fiji, he has represented the Australia national team at international level.

-Family and early life
+Early life

 Samuela Kerevi was born in Viseisei, Fiji.
 He moved with his family to Australia at aged 4.
 His father, Nimilote Kerevi, is a former Fiji international soccer player.
 His brother Josua Kerevi has also played representative rugby.

 Kerevi attended Brisbane State High School, and represented Queensland at the Australian Schools Rugby Championships in 2011.

 Kerevi obtained Australian citizenship in August 2016.

-Rugby career
+Career

 In 2012, Samu Kerevi (his ref name was Musashi) played Premier Rugby for GPS Old Boys in Brisbane.
 He was selected alongside his brother Josua in the Fiji Under-20 team for the 2012 IRB Junior World Championship in South Africa.
 In the opening pool match against Wales, he scored the first try of the tournament and he followed that up with a double against Samoa.

 Kerevi was a member of the ARU's National Academy in 2012 and 2013.
-He was selected for Australia Under-20 to play in the 2013 IRB Junior World Championship in France, but was unable to take part due to a shoulder injury.

 In July 2013, he signed an extended player squad contract with the Queensland Reds for the 2014 Super Rugby season.

+Following the 2019 Rugby World Cup, Kerevi signed with Japanese club Suntory Sungoliath in the Top League.

+Following the Conclusion of the 2021 season, Kerevi was nominated for the 2021 World Rugby Men's 15s Player of the Year award, with France scrum-half Antoine Dupont ultimately winning the award.